Andriy Matviyevych Bobyr

 Andriy Matviyevych Bobyr (Note: Андрій Матвійович Бобир) (13 November 1915 – 18 May 1994) was a Ukrainian bandurist, teacher, conductor, and People's Artist of Ukraine (1986).

 Life and work

 Andriy Bobyr was born in the village of Nychyporivka, in the Poltava Governorate of the Russian Empire.

-In 1931 he completed his studies at the Kyiv Music Tekhnikum, and in 1947 the conservatory (class of Hryhory Veriovka).
+In 1931 he completed his studies at the Kyiv Music Tekhnikum, and in 1947 the conservatory (class of Hryhory Veriovka; he also studied with Grigory Kompaneyets).
 In 1951 he completed post graduate studies.

 In 1936 he became a member of the Radio Bandurist Capella and later its director.

 During World War II he became a fighter pilot.
 In 1946 he returned to Kyiv to direct the Radio Bandurist Capella.
 In 1965 the Capella was transformed into the Orchestra of Ukrainian Folk Instruments of the Ukrainian Television and Radio.

 Bobyr was teacher of bandura at the Kyiv Conservatory from 1938 to 1941, and from 1949 to 1979.

 His repertoire included numerous dumy (sung epic poems):